marcmylemans/marcmylemans.github.io/_posts/2024-10-24-Remote-Desktop-Services-Part2.md

 {% youtube "https://youtu.be/hdwa0Wq1XTI" %}

-If you want to streamline the experience and save server resources, **RemoteApps** might be your jam.
+If you want to streamline the experience and save server resources, **RemoteApps** might be your solution.
 Instead of offering full desktops, you can let users access individual applications as if they were installed locally.
 Here’s how you do it:

 1. Open **Server Manager**, right-click **All Servers**, and add **RDS2** (or your chosen VM).
 2. Go to **Remote Desktop Services** and create a **Session Collection**.
-Name it something snazzy like "Remote Applications."
+Name it something like "Remote Applications."
 3. Assign a security group (default: **Domain Users**), and make sure to **deselect user profile disks**.
 We’ll use **FS Logix** instead for profile management.
 4. Publish your desired apps through the wizard.